RiverOak Strategic Partners

 RSP is meeting with a wide range of other potential partners and stakeholders across Thanet and East Kent to explore opportunities and develop partnerships that will bring additional benefits to local people from our commitment to reopening the airport.

-The airport will provide focused training and career development for students and adult learners through progressive education and business partnerships, building on the work established by the Manston Skills and Employment Board (MSE-B) to ensure people from East Kent have the right skills to take the wide range of jobs that will be created by the reopening of Manston.
+The airport will provide focused training and career development for students and adult learners through progressive education and business partnerships, building on the work established by the Manston Skills and Employment Board (MSE-B), which includes wide representation from local authorities, education settings, businesses organisations and employment bodies, to ensure people from East Kent have the right skills to take the wide range of jobs that will be created by the reopening of Manston.

 Manston is the right solution, in the right location, at the right time